GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ### Deleting your deployment

-You won't use this deployment for  remainder of the tutorial.
+You won't use this deployment for the remainder of the tutorial.
 Since Compute Engine resources incur charges, you should delete this deployment.
 Deleting a deployment also deletes all the resources in a deployment.

 **If you don't delete the deployment, you will run into conflicts with future examples.**